 4. Fighting discipline by Colorado contracting boards

-- the contractor is honest; and
+- you are honest; and

 5. Penalties for unauthorized contracting in Colorado